AlexeiVartoumian/algorithmicProblems/learngo_v2/advanced/workerPools/workerpools.md

 workpool
-design pattern to mange a group of goroutines which process a queue of taks
+design pattern to mange a fixed group of goroutines aka workers which process a queue of taks

 why use worker pools